ErayErman/ErayErman/README.md

 - 🔭 I’m currently working on something cool

-- 🌱 I’m currently learning AI, ML and Cloud
+- 🌱 I’m currently learning AI, ML, Security and Cloud

 - ❓ Ask me about anything related to Swift-iOS development and related technologies